Deposit Insurance Agency of Russia: Pension guarantee system

 The DIA guarantees reimbursement of pension savings reflected in the funded pension account (individual personal account) of an insured person, with the exception of investment income.
 At the same time, the size of the assigned pensions (funded pension and (or) urgent pension payment or a lump sum) is fully guaranteed and cannot be reduced.

 Governance and structure

 The governing bodies of the DIA are the Board of Directors, the Management Board and General Director.
-The supreme governing body is the Board of Directors, which includes seven representatives of the Bank of Russia, five representatives of the Government of the Russian Federation and General Director of the Agency.
-Personal composition of the board of directors is as following:
+The supreme governing body is the Board of Directors, which includes representatives of the Bank of Russia, five representatives of the Government of the Russian Federation and General Director of the Agency.